ferlerrorr/rzerp/frontend/frontend.md

 ### 4.2 Status Code Handling

 - `200 / 201` → Normal success handling
 - `400` → Show generic "Bad request" message + details if present
 - `401` → Treat as not authenticated; run **session refresh** or redirect to login
-- `403` → Permission denied; show “You do not have access to this action.”
+- `403` → Permission denied; show "You do not have access to this action."
-- `404` → Handle as “Not found” page / resource-level error
+- `404` → Handle as "Not found" page / resource-level error
 - `422` → Show field-level validation errors from `errors`
+- `419` → CSRF token mismatch; refetch CSRF cookie and retry
 - `500` → Show generic server error; never expose stack traces

 ---